ScanReach/ScanReach.Documentation/docs/ConnectPOB/manage-nodes.md

 #### MDT - Node data 1

-This is the BLE (Bluetooth Low Energy) Micro Controller Unit in the node that handles bluetooth communication between equpiment it detects (Wearables and bluetooth sensors).
+This is the BLE (Bluetooth Low Energy) MCU (Micro Controller Unit) in the node that handles bluetooth communication between equpiment it detects (Wearables and bluetooth sensors).
 Time since updates every 3 minutes.

 | List item                       | Explanation                                                                                                           |
 | :------------------------------ | :-------------------------------------------------------------------------------------------------------------------- |